pkurremula/cloud-recipes/README.md

     * [Simple](aws/ec2/simple) - A simple recipe to create an EC2 instance.
     * [Production](aws/ec2/production) - A recipe to create an EC2 instance in production.
     * [Cluster](aws/ec2/cluster) - A recipe to create a cluster of multiple EC2 instances.
+  * Security Group
+    * [Simple](aws/security-group/simple) - A simple recipe to create a security group.

 ## Setup